ben-velastegui/content-ops-starter/content/pages/cv.md

           data analytics, as evidenced by my creation of the Sustainable Finance Compliance and Monitoring System.
         features:
-          - Experience using Bloomberg Terminal and Alpha Vantage API
           - Experience modelling ESG risk on stock price
           - >-
             Awarded a national award for sustainable finance modelling on an